rhuss623/InitScan/README.md

 # InitScan
-InitScan performs a ping scan, TCP SYN scans on all ports, and then parallel processes directory enumeration and vulnerability scanning to give a kick start to active information gathering.
+InitScan performs a TCP SYN scans on all ports, and then parallel processes directory enumeration and vulnerability scanning to give a kick start to active information gathering.

-USAGE:
+### USAGE:

 Clone from github:
 ```